 Time Machine is a backup program that makes an excellent option to get rid of the data loss issues from Mac machines.
 It was first introduced as a standard feature on Mac OS X Leopard, and now all Mac OS X releases will have this feature.
-Once the time machine is properly set, it automatically backs up your Mac data periodically.
-In addition it even allows you to look through the past backups and retrieve all older files or accidentally deleted files.
+Once the Time Machine is properly set, it automatically backs up your Mac data periodically.
+In addition, it even allows you to look through the past backups and retrieve all older files or accidentally deleted files.
 This makes it very easy to maintain a proper backup, which can then be used in cases of data loss situations.
-Just go through this guide to know how you can use the Time Machine backup easily.
+Just go through this guide to know how to use Mac Time Machine backup easily.

 Time Machine Backup

 Connect your external drive and initiate the backup process: